vrxyt/livsee/README.md

   - NOTE: Many of the administration features will require manual database manipulation currently.
 There is not much that will need to be done, but be aware there is no admin console currently.
 It is planned for future updates, but has not been a priority.

 Installation:
-  - Install nginx with nginx-rtmp-module, http-ssl-module, and http_xslt_module (see above).
+  - Install nginx with nginx-http-flv-module, http-ssl-module, and http_xslt_module (see above).
     - Verify all config files are updated to the paths you want to use.
 Check every file, there is a lot to configure.
     - Copy the config files from /src/nginx to your nginx config directory (default /etc/nginx if you used my config line) and restart nginx
   - Install pgsql and set up your database user.